Taking out the first credit card can be a landmark in anyone's finances.

 You must meet the general eligibility requirements and research to identify the right credit card for your needs.

-To meet eligibility criteria, you need to be above 18 years and provide necessary documents such as:
+To meet eligibility criteria, you need to be above 18 years and provide the necessary documents such as:

 Two valid forms of government-issued Identity documents (Australian Driver's Licence, Medicare card, Australian birth certificate, Australian passport)